 Centered: Slightly Off-Center

-The Centered: Slightly Off-Center senior citizen art show will be featured in the Food Court at the Davis Family YMCA during the month of June.
+The Centered: Slightly Off-Center senior citizen art show was featured in the Food Court at the Davis Family YMCA during the month of June.
 The public was invited to meet artists from area assisted living and specialty care centers at the Artists’ Reception on Sunday, June 3.
 In addition to enjoying more than 70 paintings, guests were treated to light refreshments and entertainment by the Classical Strings Quartet.
 The following artists received awards: